-When you email us, you can expect a reply within 10 days.
+When you email us, we aim to reply within 7 days.
 If you don’t receive a reply within ten days, it may be worth checking your junk mail folder just in case.
 Please note that we are unable to open any attachments (documents, photos etc.).

 The email support service is provided by a group of volunteers.
 As with our helpline, all our volunteers are women and are trained in supporting survivors of rape, childhood sexual abuse, or any other form of sexual violence.
 If you choose to email us more than once, you will receive replies from different volunteers – we can’t guarantee that you will always receive replies from the same person.

 Frequently Asked Questions

 We delete emails after two months.
 This means that if you email us more than once we will be able to see that you have contacted us before, but we don’t keep emails for longer than two months as a way to help preserve your confidentiality.

 I want to be anonymous when I email you - can you see my email address?